Ninghui-Du/ScotsPine_RNAseq_DNB/README.md

 These files are saved on HPC.

-The RNA-seq data were generated from Scots pine seedlings classified as either resistant/susceptible/average to DNB infection, sampled at two timepoints (tp2 and tp3) post-inoculation.
+The RNA-seq data were generated from Scots pine seedlings classified as either resistant/susceptible/average to DNB infection, sampled at two timepoints (tp2 and tp3) in natrual inoculation.
 Gene counts were quantified using the nf-core pipeline, and differential expression analysis was conducted using DEseq2.
 For this project, the count matrices were produced using Salmon and summarized at the gene level.
 Differential expression was analyzed separately for each timepoint to identify significant gene expression differences between resistant and susceptible groups.

 The input files for DESeq2, which contains: